Shavonda E. Sumter

 Assemblywoman Shavonda Sumter entered the New Jersey General Assembly in 2012.
 She has served in the executive leadership as Deputy Speaker and Majority Conference Leader.
 Assemblywoman Sumter currently represents the 35th Legislative District that includes parts of Bergen and Passaic County.

-In this current session, Assemblywoman Sumter serves as chair of a new assembly committee, Community Development and Affairs, where she looks forward to tackling important issues such as community blight, the wealth gap and upscaling the needs of New Jersey’s small businesses.
-She is also a member of the Labor and Law & Public Safety committees.
+In this current session, Assemblywoman Sumter serves as chair of assembly committee, Community Development and Affairs, where she looks forward to tackling important issues such as community blight, the wealth gap and upscaling the needs of New Jersey’s small businesses.
+She is also a member of the Labor and Commerce and Economic Development committees.
+In addition, Asw.
+Sumter is the first woman to serve as the chair of the New Jersey Legislative Black Caucus.

 Assemblywoman Sumter recognizes that her legislation transcends her district and affects the 9 million people in the state of New Jersey.
 She is a staunch advocate for job growth, women's health, voting rights, civil rights, and criminal justice reform.
 Assemblywoman Sumter has championed legislation addressing Black Maternal & Infant mortality in the state and recently, the Governor signed her voting rights legislation into law that will restore voting rights for more than 80,000 individuals who are currently on probation or parole effective March 2020.